"If

 others who are in authority over us, or are in places of high responsibility ...
 This is

 Is that always easy?
-No. In Bible days, many governments were corrupt.
+No. In Bible days, most governments were corrupt

-Most of them actively persecuted godly Jews and Christians.
-Yet early Christians gave them
+and actively persecuted godly Jews and Christians.
+Yet early Christians gave them love

 Do we obey laws?

-and always to be obedient and ready for any honest work.
-They must not speak evil of
+always to be obedient and ready for any honest work.
+They must not speak evil of anyone,

-anyone, nor quarrel, but be gentle and truly courteous to all."
-(Titus 3:1-2; also
+nor quarrel, but be gentle and truly courteous to all" (Titus 3:1-2; also Rom.

-command to worship his statue, despite facing the fiery furnace.
-And Daniel was thrown
+to worship his statue, despite facing the fiery furnace.
+And Daniel was thrown into the

 Do we recognize government workers as "Gods servants?"

-Two selfless library employees once "went the second mile" to
+Two selfless government employees once "went the second mile"

-serve us.
-We wanted to explore a particular historic North Carolina location, but
+to serve us.
+We wanted to explore a particular North Carolina historic location, but

-couldnt find it on any maps.
-So we drove directly from our Florida home to that
+couldnt find it on our maps.
+So we started our vacation by driving 600 miles

-countys library.
-We arrived at 5 PM, exactly as the day shift was leaving.
+directly to that countys library.
+We arrived at 5 PM, exactly as the day shift was

-We explained our request to the front desk librarian.
-She said
+We explained to the front desk librarian.
+She said "You know, the

-"You know, the lady who could help you just went home."
-She paused, then added
+lady who could help you just went home."
+She paused, then added "But maybe she

 That lady was courteous, polite, and patient.
 She never so much as